jbeck018/howlerops/docs/user-guides/FEATURE_GUIDES.md

 # Feature Guides

-Comprehensive guides for all SQL Studio features.
+Comprehensive guides for all Howlerops features.

 ## Table of Contents